Erongo Desalination Plant

 The Erongo Desalination Plant, also known as the Orano Desalination Plant, is a sea water desalination plant in Namibia.
-The facility was constructed between 2008 and 2010 by Orano Mining Namibia, which at the time was known as Areva Resources Namibia.
-The desalination plant was established to supply water to Orano’s Trekkopje Uranium Mine.
+The facility was constructed between 2008 and 2010 by Orano Mining Namibia, part of the French nuclear fuel cycle company Orano, which at the time was known as Areva Ressources Namibia, part of Areva.

+The desalination plant was established to supply water to Oranos Trekkopje Uranium Mine.
 At the time this plant was commissioned, it was the largest reverse osmosis desalination plant in Southern Africa.